mnist91/origin/README.md

 `origin` adds the correct package specification to all functions in your script while giving full control about the outcome.
-This makes it much easier to both convert legacy code into the `package::` convention as well as it allows you to write short code first and adapt it later.
+This makes it much easier to both convert legacy code into the `pkg::fun()` convention as well as it allows you to write short code first and adapt it later.